Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 17 Oktober 2025 23.33.31 UTC
+- WIB: Sabtu, 18 Oktober 2025 00.25.05 UTC
-- WITA: Sabtu, 18 Oktober 2025 00.33.31 UTC
+- WITA: Sabtu, 18 Oktober 2025 01.25.05 UTC
-- WIT: Sabtu, 18 Oktober 2025 01.33.31 UTC
+- WIT: Sabtu, 18 Oktober 2025 02.25.05 UTC

 Kutipan Inspiratif:
-"Nothing is more memorable than a smell.
-One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: nature
+Kategori: technology